microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 ## Tune Hyperparameters

-The tuning can be performed with the following information:
+With `flaml.autogen`, the tuning can be performed with the following information:
 1. Validation data.
 1. Evaluation function.
 1. Metric to optimize.